open-contracts/protocol/PROTOCOL.md

 Every Open Contract declares (via a Solidity function modifier) which of its Solidity functions can only be called with the results of a particular oracle computation, defined by an `oracle.py` script and its dependencies.
 It does so by only allowing calls to such a function if they come from the Open Contracts Hub, and only if its first argument corresponds to the right `oracleID`.

 The Hub contract is at the heart of the protocol.
 It serves multiple roles at once:
- - it keeps track of the public keys of all registry enclaves
+ - it keeps track of the public keys of all Registry enclaves
- - it verifies that the `oracleID` and the results are signed by an oracle enclave public key which was signed by a known registry public key
+ - it verifies that the `oracleID` and the results are signed by an Oracle enclave public key which was signed by a known Registry public key
- - it transfers $OPN from the user to the oracle provider, the registry provider, and to the [0xdead burner address](https://etherscan.io/address/0x000000000000000000000000000000000000dead)
+ - it transfers $OPN from the user to the Oracle provider, the Registry provider, and to the [0xdead burner address](https://etherscan.io/address/0x000000000000000000000000000000000000dead)
  - if everything checks out, it forwards the `oracleID` and the results to the Open Contract, calling the function specified by the user

 The $OPN token conforms to the regular ERC20/ERC777 token standards.
 The enforced burning of $OPN at every Hub transaction aims to create a deflationary pressure that increases with the overall protocol activity - incentivizing early $OPN liquidity on the one hand that is necessary to incentivize enclave providers on the other hand, who ultimately have to rent out the instances from AWS or Azure.

 ## 4. Compatibility with modern web browsers' security policies

 While the protocol effectively establishes a secure TLS connection based on the cloud provider's attestation root cerificate, the attestation document itself does not follow the x509 standard and thus we cannot use the HTTPS API of the user's browser.
 As a result, the user's WebSocket connection to the enclave is flagged as an insecure connection, and automatically blocked if executed on a HTTPS website.
-As a workaround, the first registry enclave generates a x509 root certificate, which it uses to issue SSL certificates to any oracle enclave that successfully registers with it.
-Any additional registry enclave registering via the first registry will obtain the private key of this certificate and is thus able to perform the same role.
+As a workaround, the first Registry enclave generates a x509 root certificate, which it uses to issue SSL certificates to any Oracle enclave that successfully registers with it.
+Any additional Registry enclave registering via the first Registry will obtain the private key of this certificate and is thus able to perform the same role.

 Users will have to manually add the root certificate to the trust-store of their browser once, before their browser lets them interact with enclaves.
-To ensure this process is secure, the registry enclave includes its root certificate in its attestation document such that users can cryptographically verify that the root certificate they install was generated by an enclave running the registry image.
-Since the private key of the root certificate can never leave the registries for security purposes, it will get lost if all registry enclaves shut off at the same time.
-A fresh registry enclave will then generate a fresh root certificate, which users have to manually install into their trust stores again.
+To ensure this process is secure, the Registry enclave includes its root certificate in its attestation document such that users can cryptographically verify that the root certificate they install was generated by an enclave running the Registry image.
+Since the private key of the root certificate can never leave the registries for security purposes, it will get lost if all Registry enclaves shut off at the same time.
+A fresh Registry enclave will then generate a fresh root certificate, which users have to manually install into their trust stores again.